Utah Administrative Code

 R277.
 Education, Administration.

 Rule R277-506.
-School Psychologists, School Social Workers, and School Counselors Licenses and Programs.
+School Psychologists, School Social Workers, School Counselors, Communication Disorders (Audiologists), Speech-Language Pathologists, and Speech-Language Technicians Licenses and Programs.

 Table of Contents